Software Product Development Life Cycle 2022

 Read also: How to Develop Hospital Management Software.

-Here are a few of the available options:
+Here are a few of the available options of our software development process:

 - Waterfall: This approach is a traditional linear sequential model that is plan-driven.
 With this model, all tasks associated with a given phase of the SDLC are completed before progressing to the next phase.
 With Waterfall, the product-testing stage is postponed until after design and implementation, which is perhaps its biggest drawback.
 Waterfall’s rigid structure works best for large projects with specific documentation needs that must be signed off upon before the project begins (for example, large projects for government agencies).